mateitudor/mt-gfw-coupon_generator/README.md

 ## Overview

-The Gravity Forms WooCommerce Coupon Generator plugin seamlessly integrates Gravity Forms with WooCommerce to automatically create and send coupon codes when users submit forms.
+The Gravity Forms WooCommerce Coupon Generator plugin seamlessly integrates Gravity Forms with WooCommerce to automatically create and send coduri de reducere when users submit forms.
 This is ideal for:

 - Newsletter signup incentives
 - Lead generation campaigns